Skip to Content

 Second Stage Theatre

 Our Theatre Arts Program produces at least four main stage shows each year.
 Participation in our program is open to all Stetson students, and we offer plentiful opportunities to participate onstage and off.
-Currently, the Theatre Arts Program is housed in a performance complex inside DeLand’s Museum of Art and includes a 240-seat modified proscenium/studio theatre with a scene shop, design studio/computer lab, and costume shop.
+Currently, the Theatre Arts Program is housed in a performance complex inside the Museum of Art (600 N Woodland Blvd) and includes a 225-seat modified proscenium/studio theatre with a scene shop, design studio/computer lab, and costume shop.

 All are welcome!
 Auditions are open to all Stetson students, faculty, staff, alumni and community members!

-Auditions are held in the Second Stage Theatre, 600 N Woodland Blvd (across from Smith Hall).
+Auditions are generally held in the Second Stage Theatre, 600 N Woodland Blvd (across from Emily Hall).
 Please enter through the stage door on the NW corner of the building (single red door on the parking lot side).
-No need to sign up for a specific time; just come when you have availability during the designated audition times and check in with the stage manager who will provide you the necessary paperwork to proceed.
+No need to sign up for a specific time; just come when you have availability during the designated audition times and check in with the Stage Manager who will provide you the necessary paperwork to proceed.
 You do not need to attend all audition sessions unless you find it exciting to do so.

 What to prepare for your audition: Scripts will be available at auditions.
 Students looking to audition will be asked to rehearse and perform selected cold reads.